RayDeeUx/WarbledCompletions/about.md

 - <cr>[Windows/macOS ONLY]</c> <cb>Discord</c> (choose the <cb>Discord</c> app to open in mod settings)
 - <cy>Any website of your own!
 (Preferably a website that is SFW and geared towards making posts, but I can't stop you.)</c>

 WarbledCompletions also comes with a screenshot shortcut in case you want to get an in-game screenshot while playing in Windowed mode.

-The mod will prompt you to open the folder containing your screenshot, because copying images to your clipboard is a lot harder to accomplish than it sounds.
+- For <c-00adef>Windows</c> and <cg>Android</c> users, the mod will prompt you to open the folder containing your screenshot, because copying images to your clipboard is a lot harder to accomplish than it sounds.
+- For <c-cdcdcd>macOS</c> <c-2e88d6>Seq</c><c-f7a865>uoia</c> (or lower) users, you can hold the <c-2e88d6>SHI</c><c-f7a865>FT</c> key to take a screenshot that gets sent directly to your clipboard.<c>*</c>

+<cy>*: For macOS users, a full game restart may be required, so don't wait until you finish an Extreme Demon to use the screenshot shortcut.
+Every 30 days starting from your first screenshot with WarbledCompletions, macOS will prompt you to give permission to Geometry Dash to "record this computer's screen and audio" via System Preferences.
+The specific commands being run are `screencapture -wxoc -tpng` to copy screenshots to your clipboard and `screencapture -wxo -tpng {fileName}` to send screenshots to the mod's config directory.</c>

 Additional credits:
-nin</c><c-00ff00>X</c><c-0000ff>out</c> for insisting that I re-use his code for saving images on macOS
+- nin</c><c-00ff00>X</c><c-0000ff>out</c> for insisting that I re-use his code for saving images on macOS (even though I ended up finding other options)
 - <c-7d00ff>L</c>i<c-7d00ff>m</c>e<c-7d00ff>G</c>r<c-7d00ff>a</c>d<c-7d00ff>i</c>e<c-7d00ff>n</c>t for letting me continue her [unfinished work](https://geode-sdk.org/mods/limegradient.lookididit)
 - <c-4c6e5d>Alp</c><c-73ab90>ha</c><c-bc419c>la</c><c-ce6087>n</c><c-ec9667>e</c><c-fcfc78>o</c><c-83da96>u</c><c-80d5dc>s</c> for one of their <cl>Bluesky</c> button sprites
 - <c-5a5a5a>C</c><c-ff7d00>o</c><c-5a5a5a>l</c><c-ff7d00>o</c><c-5a5a5a>n</c> for one of his <cl>Bluesky</c> button sprites